Abhimanyu8/Bad-Apple-on-64-pixels/README.md

 So, I took that as a personal challenge.

 I present to you: the full shadow art PV, subjected to the glorious, flickering torment of a tiny 8x8 LED matrix.
-That's 64 entire pixels of pure, unadulterated danmaku.
+That's 64 entire pixels of pure, unadulterated touhou cast.

 ---